reslp/dockerfiles/README.md

 # dockerfiles

 This repository contains Docker files I accumulated for different purposes.
-For these to work, first install [Docker](http://www.docker.com) or if you are on Windows install [Docker Toolbox](https://www.docker.com/products/docker-toolbox).

 Some of the images are bare-bone and should maybe be changed when incorporated into analysis pipelines.

 The **working directory** in these containers is generally `/data`.
 This can be used as a bindpoint.
-Dowbloaded software is generally kept in `/software`.
+Downloaded software is generally kept in `/software`.
 Some older containers here may however not follow this rules.

 The **tags** given for each container correspond the the available versions of different programs.